 A small press for an enormous population, GenPop Books is an independent publisher and retailer of fiction, non-fiction, poetry, cross-genre work, and sundry curiosities.
 GenPop also publishes work in its online magazine.
 Sometimes.
 Authors include TS peeps Jan Clausen, Elena Georgiou, and Julianna Spallholz.

-The first low-residency MFAW program, and still the best — especially if cross-genre / hybrid / trans-genre work is your thing.
+The first low-residency MFAW program, and still leading the way, especially if your work is of the cross-/ trans-/ hybrid-genre variety.
 Faculty and alum include Tarpaulin Sky Press peeps Bhanu Kapil, Selah Saterstrom, Juliana Spahr, Christian Peet, Elena Georgiou, Douglas A. Martin, Julianna Spallholz, and Rebecca Brown.
-In addition to Hybrids, genres include Fiction, Poetry, Creative Nonfiction/Memoir, Playwriting, Libretto Writing, Screenwriting, Television Writing, and Graphic Novel Scriptwriting.
+In addition to hybrids, available genres include Fiction, Poetry, Creative Nonfiction/Memoir, Playwriting, Libretto Writing, Screenwriting, Television Writing, and Graphic Novel Scriptwriting.

 Founded in 2006 by Zachary Schomburg and Mathias Svalina, Octopus Books is a small poetry press in Portland, OR, committed to building a catalog of contemporary poetry by publishing four books each year.
 Authors include Cynthia Arrieu-King, Heather Christle, Dan Hoy, Ben Mirov, Simone John, Brandon Shimoda, and Matvei Yankelevich.